PM inaugurates Port Qasim LNG terminal

 KARACHI, Aug 27 (APP): Prime Minister Shahid Khaqan

-Abbasi Sunday inaugurated Liquified Natural Gas (LNG) terminal
+Abbasi Sunday inaugurated Pakistan’s first Liquified Natural Gas (LNG) terminal at the Port Qasim.

-The terminal was established by Engro Terminal Limited
+It was Pakistan’s first LNG terminal established by Engro Terminal

-within a record time of 330 days and a capacity to re-gasify
+Limited within a record time period of 330 days and a capacity to re-gasify up to 600 mmscfd.

 Speaking at the ceremony, the prime minister said that